CSCI3540U/MajorGroupProject2/README.md

 ## Overview

-This could has two likely categories of student.
+This course has two likely categories of student.

 1. A student who wants to be a software developer, and intends to learn more about vulnerabilities to watch out for, as well as how to protect against attacks.
 2. A student who wants to be a cybersecurity professional, and wants to learn more about attack types and bypassing protections.